 To "Shepardize" an English case, use the Current Law Case Citator.
 Find your case by case name.
 After any parallel cites the entry will refer you to any cases that judicially considered the original case.
 Possible types of judicial consideration include: distinguished, referred to, applied, followed, considered, doubted, disapproved, not followed, dictum considered, etc. The references are given as a year and a digest number (ie: 71/178) in the Current Law Year Book.
 To get a full citation, go to the appropriate annual volume of the Current Law Year Book and then to the digest number.
 The digest will include the full name of the case, the official citation, any unofficial citations, and a short discussion of the case.

 The Law Reports may be searched on Westlaw in the law-rpts file and on LexisNexis in the uk library, iclr file.
 Reported cases from the official Law Reports, the unofficial reports since January 1945, as well as unreported cases since January 1980 are available in the cases file of the enggen library on LexisNexis.
 Also on LexisNexis, a separate case law file is available for tax decisions, uktax library, cases file.
 The New Law Journal is online in LexisNexis's ukjnl library, nlj file.
+Bloomberg Law has the English Reports.
 The British and Irish Legal Information Institute has a searchable database of cases decided since 1996.